Tantra

 In Buddhism, the Vajrayana traditions are known for tantric ideas and practices, which are based on Indian Buddhist Tantras.
 They include Indo-Tibetan Buddhism, Chinese Esoteric Buddhism, Japanese Shingon Buddhism and Nepalese Newar Buddhism.
 Although Southern Esoteric Buddhism does not directly reference the tantras, its practices and ideas parallel them.
+In Buddhism, tantra has influenced the art and iconography of Tibetan and East Asian Buddhism, as well as historic cave temples of India and the art of Southeast Asia.

 Tantric Hindu and Buddhist traditions have also influenced other Eastern religious traditions such as Jainism, the Tibetan Bön tradition, Daoism, and the Japanese Shintō tradition.

-Certain modes of non-Vedic worship such as Puja are considered tantric in their conception and rituals.
+Certain modes of worship, such as Puja, are considered tantric in their conception and rituals.
 Hindu temple building also generally conforms to the iconography of tantra.
 Hindu texts describing these topics are called Tantras, Āgamas or Samhitās.
-In Buddhism, tantra has influenced the art and iconography of Tibetan and East Asian Buddhism, as well as historic cave temples of India and the art of Southeast Asia.
+Though Western views often equate Tantra with sex, scholars emphasize that sexual practices in tantric traditions are rare, highly restricted to initiated adepts, and serve as a means of spiritual transcendence rather than an end in themselves.

 Etymology

 Tantra (तन्त्र) literally means "loom, warp, weave".
 According to Padoux, the verbal root Tan means: "to extend", "to spread", "to spin out", "weave", "display", "put forth", and "compose".
 Therefore, by extension, it can also mean "system", "doctrine", or "work".

 The connotation of the word tantra to mean an esoteric practice or religious ritualism is a colonial era European invention.
 This term is based on the metaphor of weaving, states Ron Barrett, where the Sanskrit root tan means the warping of threads on a loom.
 It implies "interweaving of traditions and teachings as threads" into a text, technique or practice.

 The word appears in the hymns of the Rigveda such as in 10.71, with the meaning of "warp (weaving)".
 It is found in many other Vedic era texts, such as in section 10.7.42 of the Atharvaveda and many Brahmanas.
 In these and post-Vedic texts, the contextual meaning of Tantra is that which is "principal or essential part, main point, model, framework, feature".
 In the Smritis and epics of Hinduism (and Jainism), the term means "doctrine, rule, theory, method, technique or chapter" and the word appears both as a separate word and as a common suffix, such as atma-tantra meaning "doctrine or theory of Atman (Self)".

 The term "Tantra" after about 500 BCE, in Buddhism, Hinduism and Jainism is a bibliographic category, just like the word Sutra (which means "sewing together", mirroring the metaphor of "weaving together" in Tantra).
 The same Buddhist texts are sometimes referred to as tantra or sutra; for example, Vairocabhisambodhi-tantra is also referred to as Vairocabhisambodhi-sutra.
 The various contextual meanings of the word Tantra vary with the Indian text and are summarized in the appended table.